ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/3_K8sScaleAndUpdate/instructions.md

 1. Use the Explorer to edit `app.js`.
 The path to this file is `cc201/labs/3_K8sScaleAndUpdate/`.
 Change the welcome message from `'Hello world from ' + hostname + '!
 Your app is up and running!\n'` to `'Welcome to ' + hostname + '!
 Your app is up and running!\n'`.
 Make sure to save the file when you're done.

 2. Build and push this new version to Container Registry.
 Update the tag to indicate that this is a second version of this application.
+Make sure to use the window that isn't running the `proxy` command.
 ```
 docker build -t us.icr.io/$MY_NAMESPACE/hello-world:2 . && docker push us.icr.io/$MY_NAMESPACE/hello-world:2
 ```